The Jigsaw Families® ProgrammeStepping forward together

 - Enables children to positively transition through change

-The Jigsaw Families Starter Kit consists of:
+To begin, you will need The Jigsaw Families Starter Kit consisting of:

-- 3 Facilitator Manuals
+- 3 Facilitator Manuals (1 for each Facilitator)

-- Access to the Jigsaw Families website for latest session resources
+- Access to the Jigsaw Families website for latest session resources (for the first year.
+Your annual renewal extends this access for subsequent years.)

-- 1x Jigsaw Jonty
+- 1x Jigsaw Jonty (for the Setting)

-- 1x Jigsaw Chime
+- 1x Jigsaw Chime (for the Setting)

 Jigsaw Families® PricingHow much does it cost for schools/settings?